yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 coordinate transformation, a projected, early-bound CRS is created, called `BoundProjected`.

 **Vertical CRS (height and depth coordinates)**
+In the same way as for horizontal CRS, vertical CRS also consists of a datum which defines the reference surface, and a coordinate system (CS).
+The datum defines where the heights/depths are measured from and the coordinate system defines the unit (meters/feet) and the direction (positive up/down).

-So far we only covered 2D CRSs, i.e., the third dimension may be implicitly assumed as height above mean sea level (MSL).
+The third dimension may be implicitly assumed as height above mean sea level (MSL).
 Such height coordinates, physically referenced to a gravity-related surface are independent of the horizontal coordinates that are geometrically referenced to an ellipsoid.
 In OSDU the geographic CRSs are 2D.
-Transformations between 2D CRSs will not change the vertical values (z-coordinate) since the values refer implicitly to the same MSL reference surface.
+Transformations between 2D CRSs will NOT change the vertical values (z-coordinate) since the values refer implicitly to the same MSL reference surface.